Why You Procrastinate And How To Stop

 Giving into what you feel like doing at the moment will never get you to where you want to be, so know that most of the time you won’t feel like it and that is completely normal.
 If you feel that you’re always struggling to find motivation, then check out this blog post about why you’re not motivated and how to get that motivation back!

 Create a time limit

 My final tip for procrastinators is to create a time limit.
 There are times when you need to focus, stop scrolling and get to work and then there are times when we need to sit back, slow down and relax.
-By setting boundaries you can make sure you re allowing yourself enough time to work as well as plenty of time to rest.
-Because doing both work and watching Netflix or scrolling through your phone at the same time is neither productive or relaxing.
-So make sure you setting a time limit when it times to focus and for when it’s time to chill!
+By setting boundaries you can make sure you’re allowing yourself enough time to work as well as plenty of time to rest.
+Because doing both works and watching Netflix or scrolling through your phone at the same time is neither productive nor relaxing.
+So make sure you set a time limit when it times to focus and for when it’s time to chill!

 Did you know that a task expands to fill the time you have to complete it?
 If you give yourself a week to clean your home, it will take you a week to clean your home.
 But if you have just one day to clean your home, guess what – it will take just one day to clean your home.
 Silly example, but you get my drift.

 When you set boundaries and create a time limit, you are forced to stop procrastinating and be productive.
 It’s like how your home will suddenly get cleaned when you realise you have guests coming around!

 P.S I kept procrastinating when writing this blog post and turning on Netflix!
 But as soon as I realised I needed to publish this blog post tomorrow morning, I managed to write 1000+ words the night before!

 I hope you have found this post to be incredibly helpful and I would love to hear your thoughts and tips on how to stop procrastinating.